cal-poly-dxhub/food-insecurity-early-warning-dashboard/README.md

 5. Publish dashboard to power BI server with on-premise data gateway

-#### Clone repository into an instance with python 3.8 and Power BI Desktop
+#### Clone repository into an instance with python 3.8 and Power BI Desktop:
 1. Open up the terminal and navigate to your target directory for the new project
 2. Clone the repo: “git clone https://github.com/cal-poly-dxhub/food-insecurity-early-warning-dashboard.git”
 3. Navigate into the repository folder and ensure all files we cloned

-#### Create Microsoft SQL Server in AWS RDS (other databases can be used if they are compatible with pyodbc, compatible with Power BI, and use microsoft SQL insert and create table syntax.
-In this case the DB_DRIVER argument and Power BI “Data source type” would be different):
+#### Create Microsoft SQL Server in AWS RDS:
+(other databases can be used if they are compatible with pyodbc, compatible with Power BI, and use microsoft SQL insert and create table syntax.
+In this case the DB_DRIVER argument and Power BI “Data source type” would be different)
 1. Sign into AWS Console with AWS account
 2. Navigate to Amazon RDS service page
 3. Click "Databases"